COS UCA Job Catalog

 Description:

-Working alongside a graduate student or faculty preceptor, precept assistants are responsible for helping students understand the solutions to a set of active learning exercises (e.g., Java programming exercises, worksheets).
-Precept assistants will help students working on these exercises and be available to answer questions or explain the course material.
+Precept assistants are responsible for helping students understand the solutions to a set of active learning exercises during precept (e.g., Java programming exercises, worksheets).
+You will work alongside a graduate student or faculty preceptor to help students work on these exercises and will answer questions regarding the course material.

 • Prepare by reviewing upcoming precept exercises before class (1h/week)